eriksandstroem/SenFuNet/README.md

 ### Generate Multi-View Stereo Depth
 In the event that you want to reproduce or generate your own MVS depth sensors, we provide the scripts for this.
 These are available in the folder <pre><code>ROOT_FOLDER/data/mvs_depth_estimation</code></pre>.
 First use the script <pre><code>setup_colmap.py</code></pre> and then the script <pre><code>reconstruct_colmap_slurm_SCENE.sh</code></pre> to use to generate the MVS depth maps.
 For information, we refer to the [**colmap**](https://colmap.github.io/faq.html) documentation.

-### Ground Truth Meshes
-Download the ground truth meshes used for F-score evaluation [**here**](https://data.vision.ee.ethz.ch/esandstroem/gt_meshes.tar).

-Note: be sure to set the variable "ground_truth_data_base" to the directory where you store the ground truth .ply meshes.
-This variable is located in the config.py file of the evaluate_3d_reconstruction library located in the "deps" folder.
-While not needed for this codebase, there is also the option to set the path to the tranformation folder where transformation matrices are stored which aligns the ground truth mesh and the predicted mesh before F-score evaluation.

 ## Training
 To train SenFuNet, execute the script: